BenjaminHelyer/implement-gatys-2015/README.md

 interesting results can be found from content extraction alone, such as using content extraction to "fill in" details on another image.

-# Style-Content Composition (Meat of "A Neural Algorithm of Artistic Style")
+# Style-Content Composition
+This is the meat of "A Neural Algorithm of Artistic Style."
+The style of one image can be combined with the content of another to produce an interesting generated image.

 # Style Extraction
 The key insights from the Gatys papers lie in the extraction of style, or put